 The regulation stipulating the implementation of the greenhouse gas quota makes use of a complex system of caps and multipliers to promote certain technologies and fuel types over others.
 “Within this greenhouse gas quota, biofuels with a more favourable climate balance will count more towards the obligation than biofuels with a less favourable balance,” the draft regulation says.

-In line with the RED II directive, the environment ministry has opted to significantly promote electric mobility and charging infrastructure by stipulating that the renewable electricity used in e-cars will be counted four times towards meeting the greenhouse gas reduction quota.
+In line with the RED II directive, the government has opted to significantly promote electric mobility and charging infrastructure by stipulating that the renewable electricity used in e-cars will be counted three times towards meeting the greenhouse gas reduction quota.
 Since the legislation obliges fuel suppliers to have a certain share of greenhouse gas reducing renewables in their fuel, suppliers can buy certificates for renewable electricity from charging point operators.
-Crediting e-car power fourfold will make this compliance option more attractive to fuel suppliers than the use of biofuels; it will also provide non-tax-based funding for charging point operators.
+Crediting e-car power threefold will make this compliance option more attractive to fuel suppliers than the use of biofuels; it will also provide non-tax-based funding for charging point operators.

 A similar approach is used to promote advanced biofuels (e.g. from biowaste, straw, manure).
 The regulation establishes a mandatory sub-quota for these fuels.
 Quantities exceeding this sub-quota are counted double towards the greenhouse gas quota of the fuel mix marketed by the supplier.
 Thus, the abatement costs for this option of reaching greenhouse gas reductions by the supplier are effectively halved, the environment ministry states.